MannyCyberSec/MannyCyberSec/README.md

 Welcome to **MannyCyberSec**! 🚀

-This repository is dedicated to showcasing my work in cybersecurity.
+This repository is dedicated to showcasing my journey in cybersecurity.
 Here, you'll find various projects and tools I've developed, demonstrating my skills and passion for the field.
 Whether you're a potential employer or a fellow cybersecurity enthusiast, I hope you find my work engaging and informative.

 ## 🛠️ Projects